 If you haven’t seen a doctor yet, this is part of the reason to go.
 The cream makes the process significantly more effective.
 Getting it requires a short appointment.

+Clinical guidance indicates the cream is typically applied daily for 4-8 weeks to soften the foreskin.
 Most men notice the tissue becoming softer within two to four weeks of consistent application.
 That doesn’t mean the condition is fixed in two to four weeks.
 It means the preparation phase is working and the stretching is now doing so on tissue that’s more ready for it.

 The full process, cream and stretching together applied consistently, typically takes several months before comfortable retraction becomes possible.
 Some men get there faster.
 Some take longer.
 The variation depends on the degree of tightness at the start, consistency of the routine, technique, and the specific environment in which the stretching happens.